 - Orgs are rethinking the value and useability of their archive data.
-Although many organizations think they will never access data stored in low-cost, deep archive tiers, the reality is most orgs (83%) end up accessing this data on a monthly basis - One in five organizations have had business operations negatively impacted by performance or data access delays of cold storage tiers
+Although many organizations think they will never access data stored in low-cost, deep archive tiers, the reality is most orgs (69%) end up accessing this data on a monthly basis - The #1 reason driving archive data access in Japan?
+Security events like ransomware and/or malware - 14% of organizations have had business operations negatively impacted by performance or data access delays of cold storage tiers